justinjameslee/old-legacy47.github.io/README.md

 Legacy47.github.io
 ====
-Access to this website can be done through legacy47.github.io or legacy47.tk which is my own personal domain name
+Access to this website can be done through legacy47.github.io.

 Legacy47.github.io/goldline
 ====
-Access to this website can be done through legacy47.github.io/goldline or legacy47.tk/goldline.
+Access to this website can be done through legacy47.github.io/goldline.

 **GITHUB** Does not support php files as such the contact us form **WILL NOT WORK**.